Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> As for whether Jake McDuck was alive at the time of "Christmas
-for Shacktown"... no. $crooge knew that, that's why he saw right through Donald's disguise and gave him the bum's rush.
+As for whether Jake McDuck was alive at the time of "Christmas for Shacktown"... no. $crooge knew that, that's why he saw right through Donald's disguise and gave him the bum's rush.
 That's my story and I'm stickin' to it.